1v1

 A term used in aircraft carrier maintenance cycles denoting a period of time where the carrier avails itself to being maintained instead of operational.

-Barrier CAPCombat Air Patrol.
-A general name for A/A missions..
-A defensive A/AAir-to-air.
-An aerial fight between two or more aircraft. mission designed to protect an asset, such as an aircraft carrier, from enemy aircraft.
+Barrier CAP.
+A defensive A/A mission designed to protect an asset, such as an aircraft carrier, from enemy aircraft.

 Bullets at Target Range.
 A HUD cue depicting where previously-fired bullets are in space when they reach the range of the radar-locked target.
 Used to assess guns employment effectiveness in training.